Complete Campaign, April – September 1998

 Complete Campaign Blastoise sheet.
 Note the 2×1 “Story Series” stamps.

 Second, besides the Story Series, Complete debuted the inclusion of multiple unique stamps per Pokémon.
 Take Charizard, which appeared twice in the campaign: Once as a Fire type on its namesake sheet, and once tucked away in a corner of the Pikachu sheet, now classified as a Flying type.
 Or Bulbasaur, which was both on the Charizard sheet (Grass) and on the Blastoise sheet (Poison).
-Only elements of the Pokémon Kanto starter lines were given such special treatment this time; it would fall to the next campaign, Stadium, to really run with the idea.
+Only elements of the Pokémon Kanto starter lines were given this special treatment; it would fall to the next campaign, Stadium, to really run with the idea.
 That said, it’s clear that Complete marked the beginning of free-er Pokéstamp experimentation that, in a bid to keep things fresh, moved away from the rigidity of one stamp-dex entry per Pokémon.

 Complete Campaign Pikachu sheet.
 Note the Flying-type Charizard in the lower-left.

-The rest of the booklet was of fairly standard design.
+The rest of the booklet offered few surprises.
 As always, the Fan Club Chairman was printed overleaf to enthuse would-be collectors about the project (see Original and Blue) and oversee an explanation of Complete’s inflated Pokédex.
 The Kaichou equally made his routine appearance on the final page by the now-familiar Hall of Fame and Member Card posting space (see below), alerting participants to the existence and purpose of prize-grabbing Club Marks.
 In an interesting detail, Complete stockbooks now printed their grade-year magazine of origin (小四④/小五⑤ etc.) in the top-right corner of their covers.
 As far as I know, this served no purpose beyond signalling script difficulty,4GSLM introduces tough to read Kanji gradually by grade-year.
 The contrast in text difficulty between, say, Years 1 and 4 is quite noticeable. for the Campaign’s prize pool was shared between all six participating grade-years, as we shall see shortly.

 Complete Campaign Charizard-themed stockbook.
 Story Series foldout with region map at the bottom.